daeh/zotero-markdb-connect/README.md

 ## Suppressing the Zotero security notification

 Recent builds of Zotero show a security notification every time an application-specific URI (such as `obsidian://…`) is launched, because Zotero does not remember the user's link preferences.
-The notification can be suppressed from Zotero's advanced configuration, but the procedure differs between Zotero 9 and earlier versions because the underlying Gecko preference changed.
+The notification can be suppressed from Zotero's advanced configuration, but the procedure differs between Zotero 9 or later and earlier versions because the underlying Gecko preference changed.

 ![Zotero Security Notification](./docs/assets/readme/ExternalLinkNotificationScreenshot.png)

 <details>

-<summary>Zotero 9</summary>
+<summary>Zotero 9 and 10</summary>

 The dialog can be bypassed on a per-scheme basis by creating a `network.protocol-handler.external.<scheme>` preference set to `true`.
 The setting must be added manually (it does not exist by default).